-Gamma Index

-This method measures connectivity by considering the relationship between the number of observed links and the number of possible links.
-The value of gamma is between 0 and 1 where a value of 1 indicates a completely connected network and would be extremely unlikely in reality.
+Gamma Index is another analytical technique that measures connectivity by considering the relationship between the number of observed links and the number of possible links.
+The value of gamma is between 0-1, where a value of 1 indicates a completely connected network and would be extremely unlikely in reality.
 Gamma is an efficient value to measure the progression of a network in time.
-It is based on the number of nodes and links.
+It is based on the number of nodes and links as indicated in its formula.